 You’re wondering if inexpensive at home LED Nail lamps work aren’t you?
 As I sit here trying to pick off the remnants of my month old gel nail polish I can tell you – YES they do.

-One of my most used Christmas presents ever is the LED Nail lamp because it’s one of the rarest products in the world … one that actually DOES what it says it’s going to do!
-The at home LED Nail lamp actually works.
+I was given an LED Nail lamp for Christmas years ago.
+Through years of experience I can tell you it’s one of the rarest beauty products in the world … it’s one that actually DOES what it says it’s going to do.
+The at home LED Nail lights actually work. 🤯

 Protruding from those wrists are two blobs of man hands.
 The kind you might see splashing on Old Spice or breaking the neck of a Wildebeest.

 They are the stubby, square palmed, short fingered hands of a doer.
 I can deal with having man hands; they’ve served me well holding up to the daily DIY punishment I put them through.
-What I can’t deal with is doing my nails only to have them look like a wreck a day later.
-Even THOUGH if my nails are grown and done my hands look one trillion times better.
-They look almost … well, not like a woman’s hands but at least better than regular man hands.
+What I can’t deal with is doing my nails only to have them look like I just used them to claw my way out of an underground prison.

 Once I do my nails my hands are elevated from barbarian to “B” level Drag Queen.
 “A” levels like Ru Paul would chop their hands off before they got on a stage with my stumpy digits.

 So I do my nails.
 Precisely 3 hours later my hands look as though I have indeed snapped the neck of a Wildebeest and then repeatedly filed the tops of my nails with its broken teeth.

 I am not the kind of woman who can maintain nice nails.